NinjaPerson24119/JekyllWebsite/README.md

-# Simple Jekyll Website for an Author
+# Jekyll Website for an Author

 ![Walkthrough of website](demo.webp)